 Our incredible teachers and wide variety of high quality classes have a reputation of being among the very best in our area.
 We encourage you to review our teachers' bios as well as the course descriptions for our classes.

 Overall, we've found that having high expectations plus high quality classes has led to happy group where students can learn, have fun, make friends, and thrive!

 Q: Do you have field trips and social activities?

 A: Pre-COVID we had many field trips and social activities and cannot wait to do them again.
+Past field trips have often been connected to topics being covered in our classes that semester.
 Our wonderful parents often organize these events.

 Q: What resources do you have for students with special needs?

 A: If you have questions after attending a General Info Meeting, please contact us for specific needs of your student.